 Seizure Warning Signs

-Before a seizure occurs, the person will sometimes experience strange sensations (called an aura).
+Before a seizure occurs, individuals sometimes experience strange sensations (called an aura).
 These are signs only the person about to have a seizure will notice.

 If you experience any of these signs, get yourself into a safe position immediately: